 Lake Otay is located about 9 miles east of Chula Vista near the Otay County Open Space Preserve close to the Mexican border.
 It is a water reservoir for San Diego and is a great paddling location for visitors looking to fish or just admire the thousands of migratory birds that feed and rest here throughout the year.
 The United States Olympic Training center on the left side of the lake uses it as a practice location for rowing sports.
 Otay Lake extends out into three arms headed north, east and south.
 No swimming is allowed on the lake and float tubers must use waders.
+No paddleboards are allowed.

 The 20 mile shoreline consists of grassy hills dotted with chaparral trees and brush.
 The lake is seasonally accessible during March through September.
 During it's open season, the lake is open on Wednesdays, Saturdays & Sundays.